 Adams Stirling PLC

 • $3 million for associations with more than 100 separate interests

-Minimums are Minimum.
+Minimum Levels of Insurance.
 Meeting minimum levels of insurance may, however, not be enough.
 Even though owners are not directly liable for a loss exceeding insurance limits, they are indirectly liable.
 Assuming a $4 million judgment against an association, owners would be responsible for a special assessment to make up the difference between the $2 million policy and the $4 million judgment.
 Accordingly, boards should talk to their insurance brokers to determine appropriate levels of insurance for their associations.
-A $5, $10, or $15 million umbrella policy is relatively inexpensive and not uncommon for associations to purchase.
-In addition, homeowners should individually purchase loss assessment coverage in the event a loss exceeds the association's policy limits.
+A $5, $10, or $15 million umbrella policy is inexpensive and common for associations to purchase.
+In addition, homeowners should individually purchase loss assessment coverage if the association levies a special assessment to cover uninsured losses.

 Occurrence Form.
 CGL policies are "Occurrence Form" rather than "Claims Made."
 This means the event leading to the claim must occur during the policy period.
-Accordingly, it is important that associations keep an accurate record of their insurance policies until all statutes of limitations expire on potential claims.
+Accordingly, associations must keep an accurate record of their insurance policies until all statutes of limitations expire on potential claims.
 To be safe, expired insurance policies should be kept for at least seven years.

 Occurrence vs. Aggregate.
-There is an important difference between occurrence requirements and aggregate amounts that must be considered by boards of directors.
-See "Occurrence vs Aggregate" for more information.
+Boards of directors must consider an important difference between occurrence requirements and aggregate amounts.
+See "Occurrence vs. Aggregate" for more information.

 Reporting Requirements.
-Actual and potential claims must be timely reported to the association's insurance carrier or the association risks loss of coverage.
+Actual and potential claims must be reported to the association's carrier in a timely manner, or the association risks losing coverage.

+Adams Stirling PLC